Santhosh-m2004/AI_Document_Search/readme.md

 ## Setup

 1. Clone the repository
-2. Copy `.env.example` to `.env` and configure your environment variables
+2. Copy `.env` and configure your environment variables
 3. Set your Gemini AI API key in the `.env` file
 4. Run `docker-compose up -d` to start all services